Building credit at the local level

 Help consumers find out their credit status

-- See our Ask CFPB questions on credit reports and scores, our guide on , and our March blog post on the Open Score Initiative.
+- See our Ask CFPB questions on credit reports and scores, our guide on where to find free access to a credit score , and our March blog post on the Open Score Initiative.

 Help consumers responsibly build credit history

 Promote the responsible use of existing products that provide consumers with an opportunity to practice making on-time payments that are reported to the credit-reporting companies.
 Products that may be worth exploring include: secured credit cards, credit-builder loans, and retail store credit cards.